mocoding-software/redux-automata/README.md

 redux-automata - is a Finite State Machine implementation for Redux store.
 It allows developer to generate Redux reducer automatically based on FST graph object.
 The library was developed to support the following scenarios:
-* Provide different behavoiur for the same action depending on current state
+* Provide different behavior in response to the same action depending on a current state
-* Ignore specific actions while in specific states (or better saying - process actions only in specific states)
+* Ignore specific actions while in specific states (or better say - react on actions only in specific states)
-* Use declarative approach for defining actions, states and transitions instead of switch-case and if-then-else
+* Use declarative approach for defining actions, states and transitions instead of switch-case and if-then-else statements

 ## Installation